android-scratch-pad/view_model_test/README.md

 ## App scope

 Out of the box, I don't believe `Application` has a viewmodel store.
-A custom application was created that implements `ViewModelStoreOwner` for testing purposes.
+A custom application class was created that implements `ViewModelStoreOwner` for testing purposes.

 Viewmodels obtained using an app scoped viewmodel store owner act as you might expect; they are tied to the application, and thus are persistent past the lifecycles of any activity/fragment/etc. The following test was conducted: